tlevine/interactive-data/readme.md

 So here are some slides.

 ## Outline
-I account for 18 minutes so far.
+I account for 20 minutes, but will probably be more like 16 minutes. *Use a timer while giving the presentation.*

 * OMG Data (2 minutes)
 * Is this interactive?